BassamAlshabrawi/-Sensing-That-Someone-Near-of-The-Device-Using-Ultrasonic-Sensor-and-LCD/README.md

 The project needs to use the Bluetooth wireless communication technique to make the communication between the Ultrasonic sensor and LCD.
 However, the problem is we do not have the Bluetooth module to achieve that, so we have used Two Arduino Communication to achieve the communication technique.
-Two Arduino Communication is technique that make two Arduino communicate together as Master and Slave, in this project, the Master is the Arduino that connected with the sensor, and the other is Slave.
+Two Arduino Communication is technique that make two Arduino communicate together as Master and Slave, in this project, the Master is the Arduino that connected with the sensor, and the other is Slave .

 In order to achieve the Two Arduino Communication technique, we have connected two Arduino together by: